 Click the project to open the project overview.

-Click on the Team tab.
+Click the Team tab.

-Select Add Member.
+Click Add Member.

 Click the text bar to open a drop-down with all available users to select from or start typing the user’s name or email address.

-Please find a detailed overview of all roles and their permissions in this separate article.
+Find a detailed overview of all roles and their permissions in this separate article.

 The easiest way to invite the full team is by creating and copying a list with the email addresses.
-Add the list of email addresses and set the role to Project Viewer to invite the full team as Project Viewers first (lowest access level).
+Add the list of email addresses and set the role to Project Viewer to invite the full team as Project Viewers (lowest access level).

 What might also interest you